-One of the major benefits of working with a good nanny agency is that it will greatly reduce the amount of time you have to spend reading CVs!
+One of the major benefits of working with a good nanny agency is that it will significantly reduce the time you spend reading Nanny CVs!
 Their job is to weed out inexperienced, unreliable, and undedicated applicants.
 Before presenting any candidates to you, a good agency such as Irving Scott will also check the nanny’s references and the validity of her/his documentation.
-As a good nanny agency we put forward about three solid candidates for you to interview and you should not have to read over more than five to seven profiles – at the very most.
+As a good nanny agency, we put forward about three strong candidates for you to interview, and you should not have to read over more than five to seven profiles – at the very most.

 What to look for when assessing a nanny CV: